Beethoven, Ludwig van

-Beethoven was a revolutionary.
+Beethoven was not only one of the greatest composers of all time but also a revolutionary.
 Not just in the obvious sense that his compositions took music in a new direction.
 He was an artist imbued with the idea of revolution.
 Crucial to a full appreciation of Beethoven’s music is a knowledge of the times in which he lived, an understanding of the tumultuous events sweeping across Europe, bringing with them new orders and new ideas.

 When and where was Beethoven born?